-"Forty lakh jute growers in West Bengal are again 'facing a disaster because the price of raw jute has started crashing.
+"Forty lakh jute growers in West Bengal ar_e again 'facing a disaster because the price of raw jute has started crashing.
 The protection price of raw jute has been fixed at Rs.
 160 a quintal, although West Bengal Finance Minister Ashok Mitra had pleaded for a minimum price of Rs.
 250 per quintal.
-At the moment raw Jute is selling at between Rs.
+At the moment raw jute is selling at between Rs.
 115 and Rs.
 130 a quintal.

-According to official and non-official sources, so far there has not been any attempt by the Jute Corwholesale trade in 230 foodarains etc.

-poration of India to make raw jute purchase from the market".
+According to official and nonofficial sources, so far there has not been any attempt by the Jute Corporation of India to make raw jute purchase from the market".

 It is not in relation to jute alone.
 This has happened with the cotton growers also.
-Whenever the common peasants, the poorer sections bring cotton t0 the market, the CCI doei not enter into the market.
+Whenever the common peasants, the poorer sections bring cotton to the market, the CCI does not enter into the market.
 They allow Birlas and the big cotton magnates, the textile magnates to purchase the cotton at low prices.
 They only enter after the poorer sections have gone into the market and sold their stocks.
 The same thing has happened in the case of jute.
 It is to help the jute magnates that today the Jute Corporation of India is not entering the market.
 The Government has fixed a price of Rs.
 160 which is much below the cost price as worked out by the West Bengal Government, i.e., Rs.
 190 per quintal.
 It is not only very low, but even at that price nobody is purchasing it.
 The price today is Rs.
 115 to Rs.
 120 per quintal, thus, harming the peasantry of West Bengal, Assam and all those regions which produce jute.

-So, Sir, nobody bothers about the peasants.
-This happens here also.
-When the wheat production was much higher, the FCl also did n°t enter at that time.
-They allow the peasant t0 sell at low prices.
+So, Sir, nobody bothers about the This happens here peasants. also.
+When the wheat production was much higher, the FCI also did not enter at They allow the peasant that time. to sell at low prices.
 The private traders have been allowed to enter the market.
 They allow them to purchase at a very low price and afterwards immediately the prices go up.
 The consumers have to pay more and the grower does not get anything.
 This is the policy of the Government.
-Neither the prices fixed are enough to compensate them in meeting the cost of production plus some margin, nor is the risk element taken into consideration in fixing up the prices, nor is there any guarantee by the machinery set up by the Governmentthe FCI, JCI or CCI.
+Neither the prices fixed are enough to compensate them in meeting the cost of production plus some margin, nor is the risk element taken into considerartion in fixing up the prices, nor is there any guarantee by the machinery set up by the Government-the FCI, JCI or CCI.
 In your State of Maharashtra, Sir, the Government had to resort, seeing the working of the JCI etc., to their own scheme of monopoly procurement of cotton.
-That scheme ensured the peasants comparatively more prices than pai(j in the rest of the country.
+That scheme ensured the peasants comparatively more prices than paid in the rest of the country.
 The figures worked out by the Government are duction.
 These vary from area to area.
 It will be different in Punjab.
 In Haryana it will be different and it will be different in areas which are rain-fed.
 There the production is much less and they have to do much hard work.
-In iixing up the prices, the different areas are not taken into consideration and this also does not work.
+In fixing up the prices, the different areas are not taken into consideration and this also does not work.